Jalapeno vs Poblano: Snack Heat vs Stuffing Mild

 The poblano operates in a different register entirely.
 Fresh poblanos have a deep, almost smoky sweetness with an earthy undertone - somewhere between a green bell pepper and a mild ancho chile.
 The flesh is thick and meaty, which is part of why they're the go-to choice for stuffed preparations.
 When roasted, the skin blisters easily and the interior sweetens further, developing complexity that no amount of jalapeño roasting quite replicates.

-Aroma-wise, the jalapeño carries a sharper, more pungent nose — you know it's in the pan.
+Aroma-wise, the jalapeño carries a sharper, more pungent nose - you know it's in the pan.
 Poblanos are more subtle; their fragrance is almost nutty when charred.
-These Mexican-origin peppers diverged in their culinary roles precisely because of these flavor differences: jalapeños became the workhorse of fresh salsas and pickled condiments, while poblanos anchored slow-cooked sauces and stuffed dishes.
+These Mexico-origin pepper varieties diverged in their cooking roles precisely because of these flavor differences: jalapeños became the workhorse of fresh salsas and pickled condiments, while poblanos anchored slow-cooked sauces and stuffed dishes.

 For cooks who find jalapeños too assertive for certain dishes, the poblano offers a way to add pepper flavor without the heat distraction.
 The reverse is also true - if a recipe needs that grassy brightness, a poblano simply cannot replicate it, no matter how many you use.